dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Readme.md

-# Proxy server for Foundryvtt
+# Reverse proxy server for Foundryvtt

 This repository provides instructions for configuring server as proxy server for Foundryvtt using ssh, wireguard, nginx, certbot, ufw, fail2ban.
 Instructions: